 Members with disabilities, special health-care needs, or chronic complex conditions have a right to direct access to a specialist.
 This specialist may serve as your primary care provider.
-Please call Member Services at 800-600-4441 (TTY 711) so this can be arranged.
+Please call your service coordinator or Member Services at 800-600-4441 (TTY 711) so this can be arranged.